DFKI-AID/stepDP/readme.md

       - supports arbitrary attributes
       - persistent data structure / immutable (if the type of all used attribute is persistent)
         - components can return Entities without thinking about concurrency
+        - easier to track changes like Add, Delete, Update (check)
     - Schemes ensure that necessary properties are set
       - each function / component has different requirements can thus define different schemes
     - If multiple components write attributes of the same entity, they should use the **update** function.
 This avoids that changes of other components are overwritten